hollzzar/hollzzar.github.io/_pages/about.md

 ## Distance

-Typological distance affects a variety of linguistic behaviors, including code-switching production, language learning, and online comprehension.
+Typological distance affects a variety of linguistic behaviors, including code-switching production, language learning, and online comprehension in bilinguals.
 I am interested in using network science to quantify the (dis)similarity between different language varieties.
 I recently wrote an opinion piece with Lizz Karuza (Psychology) to advocate for the use of multiplex methods in psycholinguistcs.

 ## Accent